 And at that point, Short also decided to leave The Naked And Famous to focus on film composition (he has scored the acclaimed feature Softness of Bodies, a finalist in the LA Film Festival 2018 and short film From Beyond), producing 2019 releases by artists including The Melancholies and So Below, and venturing deeper into the atramentous musical galaxies of Space Above.

 Enjoying this opportunity to back in his world of the space above – a phrase Short likens to the way his own mind functions, finding a calmness floating over terrestrial chaos – he has completed an EP of new material.

 Featuring collaborations from Alisa Xayalith (TNAF), So Below, BOYBOY and Tom Young of The Melancholies and Leisure.
-Three singles, Stolen Days, Nobody Home and Golden have preceded the EP.
+Four singles, Stolen Days, Nobody Home, Golden and Movements have preceded the EP.

 Talking about the epic Stolen Days, Short says “Alisa and I have stayed very close and always intended to do more music together.
 She immediately felt the aesthetic of the song and in one afternoon session had lyrics and melody fully laid out.
 The song gives a positive spin on social anxiety and agoraphobia, something familiar to both of us during our decade of friendship and working in music together.”

 The Line Of Best Fit describing it as a “celestial new tune that combines a cutthroat motorik with wild and untameable dream-pop hooks.”